awsdocs/amazon-s3-developer-guide/doc_source/manage-lifecycle-using-dot-net.md

 **Example \.NET Code Example**
 The following example shows how to use the AWS SDK for \.NET to add, update, and delete a bucket's lifecycle configuration\.
 The code example does the following:
 + Adds a lifecycle configuration to a bucket\.
-+ Retrieves the lifecyle configuration and updates it by adding another rule\.
++ Retrieves the lifecycle configuration and updates it by adding another rule\.
 + Adds the modified lifecycle configuration to the bucket\.
 Amazon S3 replaces the existing lifecycle configuration\.
 + Retrieves the configuration again and verifies it by printing the number of rules in the configuration\.
-+ Deletes the lifecyle configuration\.and verifies the deletion For instructions on how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.
++ Deletes the lifecycle configuration\.and verifies the deletion For instructions on how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.

 ```